 Missisquoi Abenaki Tribal Website | northwestern Vermont

-They are still very much alive and active in the area and we invite you to learn more about them and their lives today.
+We encourage you to connect with these people!
+The Abenaki are very much alive and active in the area and we invite you to learn more about them and their realities.

 This acknowledgement was co-written and approved by Rich Holschuh, Chairman for the Vermont Commission on Native American Affairs

 We also strongly encourage you to seek out and connect with Indigenous communities around you as a practice - regardless of where you live - to learn about them and to listen to and support them.
 Engaging with, amplifying, and prioritizing voices from Indigenous and First Nations people is an essential part of the ongoing reconciliation and healing work that is necessary in these Lands.

 HERE IS A MAP to help you find and acknowledge the tribes in your area NOTE: please contact local nations to verify